forrest79/presenter-tester/readme.md

 ## Listeners

 You can hook to some events by implementing `Forrest79\PresenterTester\PresenterTesterListener` interface.
-Then you can e.g. modify test request or execute some implicit result checks.
+Then you can, e.g., modify test request or execute some implicit result checks.

 To register a listener, simply register it as a service in DI container (infrastructure container if you are using Mango Tester Infrastructure).

 ## Identity factory

-Using identity factory you can implement a factory which creates a default identity.
+Using identity factory, you can implement a factory which creates a default identity.
 The factory is a simple PHP callback, which accepts `PresenterTestRequest` and returns `Nette\Security\IIdentity`.